anabelyong/anabelyong.github.io/project.md

 ## Evaluation of False Discovery Rate approaches in large-scale proteomics data
 ![Project Image 3](ProteomeHD2.png)
 **Description:** Here, we mathematically investigated different false discovery rate approaches for the identification of proteins and microproteins in ProteomeHD2, which is curated by SILAC quantitation from mass spectrometry.
 This was processed through bio-softwares MaxQuant, Percolator and Fragpipe to process mass spectrometry fragments from wet-lab experiments (SILAC-based MS).
 The pgFDR tool was optimized here to maximise the detection of true proteins.
-Performance of pgFDR tool increased to 58% in ProteomeHD2, created by Georg Kustatscher.[Nature link](https://www.nature.com/articles/s41587-019-0298-5)
+Performance of pgFDR tool increased to 58% in ProteomeHD2, created by Georg Kustatscher[Nature link](https://www.nature.com/articles/s41587-019-0298-5).
 - **Technologies used:** Python, R
 - **Skills attained:** Bioinformatics, Data Visualisation, Statistical Analysis, Mass spectrometry-based proteomics, machine learning (PCA, t-SNE), Data Extraction Pipeline Development
 - **[View Project](/documents/dissertation.pdf)**